videolan/x265/doc/reST/cli.rst

 	**CLI ONLY**

-.. option:: --output-depth, -D 8|10
+.. option:: --output-depth, -D 8|10|12

 	Bitdepth of output HEVC bitstream, which is also the internal bit depth of the encoder.
-If the requested bit depth is not the bit depth of the linked libx265, it will attempt to bind libx265_main for an 8bit encoder, or libx265_main10 for a 10bit encoder, with the same API version as the linked libx265.
+If the requested bit depth is not the bit depth of the linked libx265, it will attempt to bind libx265_main for an 8bit encoder, libx265_main10 for a 10bit encoder, or libx265_main12 for a 12bit encoder (EXPERIMENTAL), with the same API version as the linked libx265.

 	**CLI ONLY**